 Quick Video Clip Training and Tutorial

 The BlueNote Lights communication system is a grid of alert timers that is shared by all users.
 In the software this is called the Light Panel.
-The video below shows a Light Panel that is programmed with twelve alert timers.
-Your office will program all of the alerts in a way that helps your particular practice manage team members, patients, and tasks, so your system may not have the same words or arrangement as you see in this example.
+The video below shows a Light Panel that is programmed with sixteen alert timers, called Lights.
+Each office can program a precise number of Lights (anywhere from 0 to 120) in a way that helps manage team members, patients, and tasks, so your system may not have the same words or arrangement as you see in this example.
+Lights are designed to be used with touchscreens, but they can also be turned on and off with a mouse-click.

 Turning Lights On and Off - Office Wide Alerts